 - "Now therefore let us make a covenant with our God to put away all the wives, and such as are born of them, according to the counsel of my lord, and of those that tremble at the commandment of our God; and let it be done according to the law."

-Clearly, they divorced those strangers who they had married contrary to the law of God.
-And the word used for this covenant of divorcement is "put away," or [yatsa] meaning to go away from, or separate from.
-Again, clearly here, as you have demonstrated in the chapter of Mark, the phrase "put away" is used as synonymous with divorce.
+], meaning to go away from, or separate from.
+Again, clearly here, as you have demonstrated in the chapter of Mark, the phrase "put away" is used synonymously with divorce.

-...of course, not that any of this will convince anyone who seeks divorce or justification of it, for man will always find ways to get around the word of God.Deuteronomy 5:32
+...of course, not that any of this will convince anyone who seeks divorce or remarriage, nor justification of it.
+Because man will always find ways to get around the word of God.Deuteronomy 5:32

 - "Ye shall observe to do therefore as the LORD your God hath commanded you: ye shall not turn aside to the right hand or to the left."

 Yet they will not hearken unto the Lord and they turn to the right, and they turn to the left so that the don't have to see what is right in front of them.
 This is nothing new in God's house.

 ..in which case there would be no 'adultery' in a new marriage since the previous marriage has been legally ended, thus allowing the put away woman to remarry withouth incurring in adultery.